- Identify protective factors that prevent child abuse and neglect.

 - Nurture: Nurture is “the extent to which a parent or caregiver is available and able to sensitively respond to and meet the needs of their child.”

+Safety, stability, and nurturing relationships are important throughout our lives.
 Unfortunately, trauma (like abuse or neglect) can damage or destroy a child’s sense of safety, stability, and nurture.
 This impacts development.
-Now think about the infants and toddlers in your care.
+Now think about the children, ages birth to 12, in your programs.
 Do all of them have relationships that are safe, stable, and nurturing?
-Based on what you have learned already in this course, it is clear that for some children the answer is, “no.” We do not have to accept that as an answer.
+Based on what you have learned already in this course, it is clear that for some children the answer is, “no.” We do not have to accept that for an answer, though.
 It is our job to help strengthen families and help each and every person look back on their childhood and answer, “yes.”

-Some family members who are involved in allegations of child abuse or neglect may have experienced trauma.
-This might mean they experienced abuse or neglect themselves as children, there may be domestic violence toward adults in the home, or they may experience family or community violence.
+Many families who are involved in allegations of child abuse or neglect have experienced some kind of trauma.
+This might mean they experienced abuse or neglect themselves as children.
+There may also be domestic violence toward adults in the home.
+They may experience family or community violence.

 Trauma can influence how a family interacts with you.
 Look for these characteristics (Preventing Child Maltreatment, 2013):